Overheads Cost Accounting | BCOM, BAF, BMS (Free Lectures)

 Overheads

-Before that let us see what are overheads?
-Defining overheads particularly focuses on the concept of direct and indirect expenses which in turn depends on the traceability of the expenses with the product or service.
+Before that, let us see what overheads are.
+Defining overheads particularly focuses on the concept of direct and indirect expenses, which in turn depend on the traceability of the expenses with the product or service.
 In other words, expenses that cannot be directly traceable to any product or service are known as overheads.
-Simply, overheads are the sum of all indirect expenses i.e.
+Simply, overheads are the sum of all indirect expenses, i.e.

 Classification of overheads